-When Dr. Choi releases you after your surgery, he gives you instructions and prescriptions to help you stay comfortable as your face heals.
-Depending on the extent of your facial trauma and the surgery needed to repair it, you may need to follow a diet of soft foods and liquids.
-Dr. Choi also schedules follow up appointments to monitor your recovery and ensure that function returns to your jaw.
+When the Oral Surgeon releases you after your surgery, he gives you instructions and prescriptions to help you stay comfortable as your face heals.
+Depending on the extent of your facial trauma and the surgery needed to repair it, you may need to follow a diet of soft foods and liquids. we also schedule follow-up appointments to monitor your recovery and ensure that function returns to your jaw.

 If you’re looking for an expert oral and maxillofacial surgeon, call Stanislaus Oral Surgery and Implantology or schedule a consultation online today.

 Which bones are likely to break during facial trauma?

 The nose is the most likely bone to break or fracture when you receive a blow to the face.
 This is because the two bones that make up the nasal bones are the most prominent of all the facial bones.
 They are also very thin in comparison to the other bones too.
 Other bones in the face include the frontal bone (forehead), zygomas (cheekbones), orbital bones (eye sockets), maxillary (upper jaw) and mandible (lower jaw).
 All are susceptible to fracture depending on the manner and force of the impact.

 How long will a facial fracture take to heal?

 Your face will return to its normal appearance after one or two weeks as the swelling and bruising will begin to subside.
 However, the bones will need longer to regain the strength they had before.
 It may take as long as 6 to 8 weeks for a full recovery.